Turing-Eras/api/README.md

 - Run your own development server:
   - In config/application.rb, uncomment out line 15 (`require "sprockets/railtie"`)
   - `rails s`
-  - You should be able to access the GraphQL interface and see available queries and mutations via http://localhost:3000/graphiql
+  - You should be able to access the GraphQL interface and see available queries and mutations via the docs on http://localhost:3000/graphiql

 ## Test Suite
 - Run with `bundle exec rspec`